Yutakayama Hiromitsu: Career

 He began sumo from a young age and became a high school yokozuna.
-He graduated in 1966 and then became an amateur champion at Tonodai University.
+After graduating in 1966, he became an amateur champion at Tonodai University.
 He came from a poor family of farmers, and having to work to support himself as well as study, he had less time for training and did not win as many amateur titles as his rival at the time, Nihon University's Wajima Hiroshi.
 He had plans to become a teacher, but was persuaded to join the professional sport in March 1970, debuting in the third highest makushita division.
 His head coach at Tokitsukaze stable was ex-ōzeki Yutakayama Katsuo, also from Tonodai University.
 Wajima had joined professional sumo one tournament earlier, and such was the interest in their rivalry that when the two met in the jūryō division during the November 1970 tournament, sponsors placed kensho money on the bout, which normally is only allowed in the top division.